 You will develop enhanced skills and understanding of the scientific basis and practice of prosthodontics so that you become competent in the diagnosis and treatment of more complex problems.

-Status: Applications are now closed for September 2012 entry.
-As this is a two-year course, there is only an intake every second year and so the next intake will be in September 2014.
-Applications for 2014 will open during October 2013, and this date will be notified on this web site.
+Status: Applications are now open for September 2014 entry.
+As this is a two-year course, there is only an intake every second year and so the following intake will be in September 2016.

 Why study Prosthodontics at Dundee?